Alice Openshaw

 The lead detective thinks he has it all figured out, but is stymied by the lack of evidence.
 As Penny dives into the case, she is startled by the many similarities between the victim and herself.
 Her intuition tells her that she, Penny, is the only one who can solve the murder.
 Peeling back the layers of the victim’s “charmed life” leads her from a picturesque New England farm to a domestic violence shelter, to the fringes of their small community, and, ultimately, into the dark side of rural Maine.
 Everyone is keeping secrets and Penny needs to unravel them all to find the killer.

-Fans of Liz Moore’s God of the Woods, Samantha Jayne Allen’s Pay Dirt Road, and Paula Munier’s A Borrowing of Bones will want to meet Sgt.
+Fans of Liz Moore’s God of the Woods, Samantha Jayne Allen’s Pay Dirt Road, and Amity Gaige’s Heartwood will want to meet Sgt.
 Penny Maclean in ON THE KILLER’S TRAIL.

 About Me